 With a well-established (and proven) business model and such a stellar dividend growth history, we are tempted to get very excited.
 EPD seems like the textbook definition of a “retirement stock”.
 This is why it is important to dig a little further to make sure you don’t pay too much for a good company.

 To find a fair value, we used the dividend discount model.
 We decided to remain conservative in our calculations and used a 4% dividend growth rate going further.
 We determined a discount rate of 10% as EPD shows a high level of debt and in investment in such company isn’t without risk.

 |Input Descriptions for 15-Cell Matrix||INPUTS|

 |Enter Discount Rate:||10.00%|

 Please read the Dividend Discount Model limitations to fully understand my calculations.

-Disclaimer: We do not hold TTC in our Dividend Stocks Rock portfolios.
+Disclaimer: We are not long EPD in my Dividend Stocks Rock portfolios.